Commentary: Buying a car has lost its lustre in China

 READ: Why your electric vehicle will likely be made in China, a commentary

 In global rankings, China has become the world’s largest buyer of electric vehicles.
-Nonetheless, if Chinese cities don’t resolve their license plates conundrum, don’t expect electric vehicles to save China’s domestic car market.
+Nonetheless, if Chinese cities don’t resolve their licence plates conundrum, don’t expect electric vehicles to save China’s domestic car market.

 Tom McGregor is a commentator on Asia-Pacific affairs based in Beijing.